Electrical and Computer Engineering

 In both undergraduate degree programs offered in the department, students are required to pass prerequisite courses in the major with a grade of C– or better before taking follow-on courses.

 Professional Registration.
 The Electrical and Computer Engineering Department provides the option for graduates to become registered professional engineers.
-General qualifications for becoming registered are explained in the Ira A. Fulton College of Engineering and Technology section of this catalog.
+General qualifications for becoming registered are explained in the Ira A. Fulton College of Engineering section of this catalog.
 This status is vital to engineering practice in the public sector and to much consulting work.
 The basic electrical and computer engineering program outlined in this department prepares graduates to successfully complete the Fundamentals of Engineering (FE) examination.
 Students who wish to become registered as professional engineers are advised to discuss this matter with an advisor from the department soon after admission to the professional program.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: